Talk with a Dynatron Sales Representative Today: 1.866.888.3962Request a Meeting

 Step 1: Find Labor Hours and Work Distribution

 In this example, this technician is pretty well spread out in terms of the work being performed.
-However, in some shops you might find that sometimes you’ll have quick lube only technicians where the majority of their work is competitive.
+However, in some shops, you might find that sometimes you’ll have quick lube only technicians where the majority of their work is competitive.

-Once we know the total hours, divide up the hours in each labor category by the total to get to a percentage.
+Once we know the total hours, divide the hours in each labor category by the total to get to a percentage.
 This example shows a well balanced technician.

 Step 2: Examine Labor Sales